 Emoji Puzzle was globally launched at the end of August and was nominated among the top-10 most installed games worldwide by SensorTower for both September and October.
 Read on about Dmitriy’s experience growing their game with Supersonic.

 Before getting started in hyper-casual development, I developed mid-core games on PC.
 But, my partner and I both recognized the major appeal of hyper-casual games - they get to the top of the charts quickly.

 We began educating ourselves through online resources, like the ironSource blog.
 After two years of filling in the gaps and gaining hyper-casual development experience, we designed Emoji Puzzle.
 We knew we needed an interesting, new idea that the market hadn’t seen before because there were already so many hyper-casual games that shared similar concepts or themes.
 We were thoughtful in designing something that no one else was doing.
-With this in mind, we designed Emoji Puzzle after seeing many puzzle games on the top of the charts, and recognizing that an association game would have broad appeal with users of all ages.
+With this in mind, we designed Emoji Puzzle after seeing many puzzle games on the top of the charts, and recognizing that an association game with simple game mechanics would appeal to a broad range of users.

 However, we didn’t have the resources and publishing expertise to get our game into the hands of such a broad audience ourselves.
 If we partnered with an experienced publisher that could help us show off the uniqueness of our app while applying their resources and industry insight, we’d have a better chance at success.

 Finding a publisher that offered developer support and speed